RodrigoPAml/BoxEngine/docs/api.md

 ## Get Keyboard Key
 Get the key status

-Argument is a string in KeyboardKey format (see last chapter below)
+Argument is a string in enums.KeyboardKeyEnum format

-Return the result as a string in InputAction format (see last chapter below)
+Return the result as a string in enums.InputActionEnum format

 ```lua
 function engine.input.get_key(key = string) end